Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: Introduction

+Cooperative relaying schemes have been widely adopted in literature to enhance the performance of a communication system in terms of diversity, coverage extension, throughput, among others \cite{nasir2013relaying,nasir2014throughput,two-source-one-relay,medepally2010voluntary,tutuncuoglu2013cooperative}.
+In such schemes, the relay might first decode the received information and then transmit, which is termed as decode-and-forward (DF) relaying.
+Alternatively, the relay might also amplify the received signal (with a power constraint) and then transmit to the destination, which is called amplify-and-forward (AF) relaying.
+The authors in \cite{nasir2013relaying} and \cite{nasir2014throughput} have studied the throughput characteristics of various protocols with energy harvesting relays operating on AF and DF modes, respectively, in Rayleigh fading channels.
+Further relaying protocols have been explored in \cite{two-source-one-relay,medepally2010voluntary,tutuncuoglu2013cooperative} for one-way relaying systems and in \cite{chen2014wireless} for two-way relaying.

-On the other hand, recent spectrum measurements show that although most of the spectrum band is allocated under license, the spectrum usage is very low \cite{roberson2006spectral}, which has resulted in emerging research towards methods which facilitate spectrum sharing between users, also known as cooperative spectrum sharing.
-This idea of cooperative spectrum sharing has been widely pursued in literature.
-The authors in \cite{han2009cooperative} have proposed a scheme where a secondary user co-exists with a primary user by acting as an altruistic relay and carries its transmission along with the transmission of a licensed primary user.
-Extension to this work with an aim to improve diversity has been studied in \cite{vashistha2015outage}, wherein the secondary user is equipped with multiple antennas thus improving the coverage and performance of both primary and secondary user.
+On the other hand, recent spectrum measurements have shown that although most of the spectrum band is allocated under license, the spectrum usage is very low, which has resulted in emerging research towards methods which facilitate spectrum sharing between users, also known as cooperative spectrum sharing.
+With the aim to improve diversity, \cite{vashistha2015outage} studies a scenario where secondary user co-exists with a primary user by acting as an altruistic relay and carries its transmission along with the transmission of a licensed primary user.
+The secondary user was equipped with multiple antennas thus improving the coverage and performance of both primary and secondary users.
 The combination of cognitive spectrum sharing and opportunistic energy harvesting has been studied in \cite{lee2013opportunistic}, where the authors have derived maximum secondary network throughput under given outage probability constraints.
-Outage patterns in relay assisted cognitive user which harvests energy from primary user is studied in \cite{mousavifar2014wireless}, where an underlay\cite{goldsmith2009breaking} cognitive network is studied.
-The transmission of the secondary user in \cite{mousavifar2014wireless} is therefore limited by the peak permissible interference power with respect to the primary transmission.
-In this paper we consider an overlay system paradigm, where the primary user throughput is also a concern and the secondary user helps in relaying the primary signal in exchange for spectrum access.
-Our main contributions and insights in this paper are listed as follows.
+Outage patterns in relay assisted cognitive user which harvests energy from primary user was studied in \cite{mousavifar2014wireless} and the transmission of the secondary user was limited by the peak permissible interference power with respect to the primary transmission.